Scott Minor – Executive Director

 Conference Planning Committee:

-Kristen Stieffel is a freelance editor specializing in science fiction and fantasy.
-She provides a full range of editorial services for writers in the general market as well as the Christian submarket.
-Kristen is a member of the Christian Editor Connection and Word Weavers International.
+Kristen Stieffel is a writer and freelance editor specializing in science fiction and fantasy.
+She provides a full range of editorial services and has worked on projects for both the general market and the Christian submarket.
+She is the author of Alara’s Call, a fantasy novel, and Tales of the Phoenix, a science fiction novella collection about a Martian airship crew.
 Website: kristenstieffel.com.

 Bethany Kaczmarek – Faculty Coordinator – firstname.lastname@example.org